Being productive with the Flowtime technique

 • Once you realize that, you can then take steps to avoid them actively.

-CHECK OUT THIS POST: How to set up bullet journal for college students
+CHECK OUT THIS POST: How to use Notion as a student

 3. utilize your maximum productivity